ctroupin/canary-visibility/content/Gran-Canaria/La-Gomera/index.md

 ![La Gomera from Gran Canaria](grancanaria_lagomera3.jpg)

-From the southwestern coast, the separation is clearer as La Gomera appears almost separated from Tenerife.
-Pictures from that zone are less frequent.
+From the southwestern coast, the separation is clearer even if pictures from that zone are less frequent.

 | ![Simulated panorama from Puerto Mogán](grancanaria_lagomera_costa.png) |
 | :--: |